By Patrick Leonard

 3. Customer Relationship Management

 Platforms like Salesforce have started implementing AI that enables the organization to analyze feedback from their communication channels and automatically adjust marketing activities.
 This kind of analysis could help non-profits identity users most likely to donate and adjust the messaging accordingly.
-AI-infused CRM software might be the most pricey option on this list but with a large enough database, it could easily pay off.
+AI-infused

 These 3 suggestions ultimately just scratch the surface of what a non-profit could potentially do with new AI-based technologies.
 Small organizations are already using machine learning to do things like SEO, accounting, and human resource tasks.
-With endless possibilities how will your organization look to implement AI in the coming year to boost efficiency and outcomes?Featured photo credit: Depositphotos
+With endless possibilities, how will your organization look to implement AI in the coming year to boost efficiency and outcomes?Featured photo credit: Depositphotos